adekunleadekoya/GetAndCleanData/README.md

 - clean.up.column.names  --  this function is where the column labels/names are tidied up
 - functions such as `load_x`,`load_y` were invented for the purpose of this pseudocode.
 The true and functional equivalents of these invented functions may be found by looking up the code of `run_analysis.R`.
 The equivalent functions may be found at a similar region in `run_analysis.R`

-Note : The pseudocode in this README is documented in much the same way that the code in R_ANALYSIS.R is documented.
+Note : The pseudocode in this README is documented in much the same way that the code in run_analysis.R is documented.
 The documentation is such as to mirror the 5 instructional steps highlighted in the foregoing section titled INSTRUCTIONS